Inter.co Stadium

-Inter&Co Stadium (formerly Orlando City Stadium and Exploria Stadium) is a soccer-specific stadium in downtown Orlando, Florida.
+Inter.co Stadium (Note: formerly Orlando City Stadium, Exploria Stadium, and Inter&Co Stadium) is a soccer-specific stadium in downtown Orlando, Florida, United States.
 The stadium is located along West Church Street in the Parramore neighborhood west of downtown Orlando.
-It is the home of Orlando City SC, which entered Major League Soccer (MLS) as an expansion franchise in 2015, National Women's Soccer League (NWSL) club, the Orlando Pride, and United Football League franchise Orlando Storm.
-The stadium was completed in time for Orlando City's home opener of the 2017 season on March 5 and it became the first ever venue to permanently host MLS, NWSL, and United Soccer League teams all in the same location that year.
+It is the home of Orlando City SC, which entered Major League Soccer (MLS) as an expansion franchise in 2015, National Women's Soccer League (NWSL) club the Orlando Pride, and United Football League franchise Orlando Storm.
+The stadium was completed in time for Orlando City's home opener of the 2017 season on March 5 and it became the first venue to permanently host MLS, NWSL, and United Soccer League teams all in the same location that year.

-As well as home matches for Orlando City, Orlando Pride, the stadium has also been used as a host venue for both the United States men's and women's national teams, the finals for both the NWSL Championship and NCAA Women's College Cup, numerous Florida Cup games, the MLS Combine in 2018 and 2019, and the 2019 MLS All-Star Game.
+As well as home matches for Orlando City and Orlando Pride, the stadium has been used as a host venue for both the United States men's and women's national teams, the finals for both the NWSL Championship and NCAA Women's College Cup, numerous Florida Cup games, the MLS Combine in 2018 and 2019, and the 2019 MLS All-Star Game.

 Aside from soccer, the stadium hosted the 2019 and 2021 Cure Bowl, a college football bowl game, as well as the 2022 Special Olympics USA Games opening ceremony.